Read This First

 Prompt 2: List and elaborate on fields that are currently advancing in the absence of coherent or complete theories.

-The section turns on Emerging Infectious Diseases.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Emerging Infectious Diseases in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with Steam Engine and Thermodynamics, Flight and Aerodynamics, and Metallurgy and Alloy Development.
+Treat Steam Engine and Thermodynamics, Flight and Aerodynamics, and Metallurgy and Alloy Development as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 State-of-the-Art Models